1

 Lasagna Casserole

-While growing up, this was the meal I always wanted on my birthday.
-Mother made the sauce from scratch, but I use store-bought spaghetti sauce to save time.
+While growing up, I always wanted this meal on my birthday.
+Mother made the sauce from scratch, but now I use store-bought spaghetti sauce to save time.
 Replace the ground beef with Italian sausage if you want more spice. —Deb Morrison, Skiatook, Oklahoma

 Spinach-Beef Spaghetti Pie